 To increase the rollout of smart identity cards and passports over the medium term, the department will aim to expand its public-private partnership with the banking sector to provide services at more branches and other service providers such as the South African Post Office.

 The department will also aim to extend its reach by procuring new mobile units and refurbishing its existing fleet, leading to a projected increase in the number of units from 70 in 2018/19 to 78 in 2019/20 at an estimated cost of R90 million over the medium term in the Administration programme

 The DHA’s National Immigration Branch is responsible for control over the admission of foreigners for residence and departure from South Africa.
 The immigration policy aims to:

-- ensure that economic growth is promoted through the employment of needed foreign labour; foreign investment is facilitated; the entry of exceptionally skilled or qualified people is enabled and academic exchange programmes in the Southern African Development Community (SADC) are facilitated
+- ensure that economic growth is promoted through the employment of needed foreign labour; foreign investment is facilitated; the entry of exceptionally skilled or qualified people is enablednd and academic exchange programmes in the SADC are facilitated,

-- ensure that a policy connection is maintained between foreigners working in South Africa and the training of South African citizens
+- ensure that a policy connection is maintained between foreigners working in South Africa and the training of South African citizens, a

 - ensure that a human-rights-based culture of enforcement is promoted.

-The Immigration Amendment Act provides for, among other things:
+The Immigration Amendment Act of 2011 provides for, among other things:

 - revising penal provisions.